 How long does it take to get a mortgage offer?

-Find out more about how long it takes to get a mortgage here.
+You can find out more about how long it takes to get a mortgage here.